jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: The average cough comes out of your mouth at 60 miles (96.5 km) per hour.
+⚡<!-- FUNFACT --> Fun fact: Your stomach produces a new layer of mucus every two weeks so that it doesn’t digest itself.

 </div>